Bioconductor/bioconductor_docker/best_practices.md

-1. Docker images should be based on the `bioconductor/bioconductor_docker` images, so that they can inherit all the installed packages and customizations.
+1. Docker images should be based on the `bioconductor/bioconductor_docker` images, so that they can inherit all the installed packages and customization.

 1. Images should have a Dockerfile which is clearly defined and documented.